Volo Auto Museum

-Established in 1960 by the Grams family, the Volo Auto Museum (since renamed simply the Volo Museum) is an automobile museum and collector car dealer in the Chicago suburb of Volo, Illinois, USA.
-The museum contains an exhibit of collectors' autos from vintage to modern classics, with the main focus being American cars of the 1950–1980 period, TV and movie cars, bizarre cars, cars previously owned by the rich and famous, and a large, one-of-a-kind, Disney and Looney Tunes characters display.
+Established in 1960 by the Grams family, the Volo Museum (formerly the Volo Auto Museum) is an automotive museum and collector car dealer in the Chicago suburb of Volo, Illinois, US.
+The museum contains an exhibit of collectors' autos from vintage to modern classics, with the main focus being American cars of the 1950–1980 period, over 50 famous TV and movie cars, cars previously owned by the rich and famous, animatronics from ShowBiz Pizza Place and Chuck E. Cheese's Pizza Time Theatre, and a large array of Disney and Looney Tunes displays.
 Unique to this museum is that many of the vehicles on display (in five large buildings) are for sale.
-One of 33 exhibits on the 25-acre museum campus is a military-oriented "Armed Forces Exhibit," added in the late 2000s.
+One of 50 exhibits on the 75-acre museum campus is a military-oriented "Armed Forces Exhibit", added in the late 2000s.
 Of the 4 antique malls on the museum grounds, one is reported to be haunted and has become a magnet for ghost hunters and sightings and an episode of the TV show Ghost Lab.
-The museum has its own TV series on History called "Volo, House of Cars" beginning in 2017.
+The museum has its own TV series on History called Volo, House of Cars beginning in 2017.